 TANGIPAHOA, La.
 (AP) An early morning accident has claimed the lives of two people, including former NFL player Michael Jackson.

-Louisiana State Police Senior Trooper Dustin Dwight says it happened about 1 a.m.
+Louisiana State Police Senior Trooper Dustin Dwight said it happened about 1 a.m.
 Friday on U.S. 51, south of the Village of Tangipahoa (tan-JUH-puh-ho-uh).
 After his retirement from football, Jackson held served as the mayor the village from 2009-2012.

-Dwight says the 48-year-old Dyson, of Tangipahoa, was riding a motorcycle north on U.S. 51 at a high rate of speed, when 20-year-old Destiny Gordon, of Kentwood, Louisiana, backed her car from a parking space across both lanes of the highway into the motorcycle's path.
-Investigators say because of the motorcycle's speed, it penetrated the driver's side door, killing both Jackson and Gordon.
+Dwight said the 48-year-old Jackson, of Tangipahoa, was riding a motorcycle north on U.S. 51 at a high rate of speed, when 20-year-old Destiny Gordon, of Kentwood, Louisiana, backed her car from a parking space across both lanes of the highway into the motorcycle's path.
+Because of the motorcycle's speed, it penetrated the driver's side door, killing both Jackson and Gordon, investigators said.

 Jackson, whose full name is Michael Dywane Jackson Dyson, played eight NFL seasons with the Cleveland Browns and Baltimore Ravens from 1991-98.

 For more NFL coverage: http://www.pro32.ap.org and -http://www.twitter.com/AP-NFL